On this page you can find a summary of the open-source content I have worked on personally (in blue) or professionally (in green).

 In 2022, I translated the Hugging Face natural language processing course.

-The content is structured in 10 chapters comprising 76 videos 🎥 (~5h), 78 web pages 🌐 and 61 Jupyter notebooks 📓 (PyTorch and TensorFlow).
+The content is structured into 10 chapters comprising a total of 76 🎥 videos with a total duration of approximately 5 hours, 78 web pages 🌐, and 61 Jupyter notebooks 📓 (in PyTorch and TensorFlow).

-All resources are available on the Hugging Face website.
+You can find all these resources on the Hugging Face website.

 Audio course